 After a bachelor's in psychology at the University of Göttingen and the Universidade Federal do Ceará, I studied cognitive neuroscience at Maastricht University and wrote my master thesis at the Translational Neuromodeling Unit, University of Zurich and ETH Zurich.
 During my PhD in computer science at the University of Basel and the Krembil Insitute for Neuroinformatics in Toronto, I modelled symptoms of schizophrenia including paranoid delusions (Diaconescu, Hauke & Borgwardt, 2019, Molecular Psychiatry; Hauke et al, 2024, Computational Psychiatry), reasoning biases (Hauke et al, 2021, Schizophrenia Bulletin) and sensory learning (Hauke et al, 2023, Biological Psychiatry: CNNI).
 I use machine learning to predict clinically relevant outcomes, for example which patients will respond to a psychotherapeutic intervention (Hauke et al, 2021, Schizophrenia Bulletin) and who will transition to psychosis (Das et al, 2018, JAMA Psychiatry).
 Since 2022, I have joined Rick Adams' lab at UCL as a postdoctoral research fellow.
 My work at UCL focusses on developing biophysically-informed models primarily using EEG data to measure neuroreceptor and cell function non-invasively in patients with schizophrenia.
 To validate these models, I test them in healthy controls undergoing pharmacological interventions (Bedford*, Hauke* et al, 2023, Neuropsychopharmacology; Alloverdi et al. 2024, Under Review) and in collaborations with the North American Prodrome Longitudinal Study (NAPLS) consortium and the Bipolar-Schizophrenia Network for Intermediate Phenotypes (B-SNIP) consortium in large datasets across the schizophrenia disease trajectory and across transdiagnostic biotypes.
 I am also interested in extending these approaches to other psychiatric conditions, digital healthcare and understanding the effects of psychedelics on the brain.

-I am a first year PhD student at KCL, supervised by Dr Izaak Neri, Prof Rick Adams and Dr Dan Bush.
+I am a second year PhD student at KCL, supervised by Dr Izaak Neri, Prof Rick Adams and Dr Dan Bush.
 I am interested in mathematical modelling of neural circuits and how their functioning might be peturbed in conditions like psychosis.

 Dr Victorita Neacsu - PhD student

-Viki's PhD explored 'structure learning' via Bayesian model reduction (within active inference), and found evidence for this process in humans
+Viki's PhD explored 'structure learning' via Bayesian model reduction (within active inference), and found evidence for this process in humans.

 Dr Berk Mirza - PhD student

-Berk's PhD looked at how a Bayesian model can optimally search for new information, and also various reasons why impulsive behaviour can happen
+Berk's PhD looked at how a Bayesian model can optimally search for new information, and also various reasons why impulsive behaviour can happen.

 Dr Felice Loi - Master's student

-Felice's project looked at brain excitability and connectivity in psychosis spectrum disorders, using resting fMRI data from the BSNIP dataset
+Felice's project looked at brain excitability and connectivity in psychosis spectrum disorders, using resting fMRI data from the BSNIP dataset.

-Lioba Bernt - Masters student
+Lioba Berndt - Masters student

-Lioba's project modelled the mismatch negativity (auditory oddball) task data from people with 'prodromal' psychosis from the NAPLS2 study
+Lioba's project modelled the mismatch negativity (auditory oddball) task data from people with 'prodromal' psychosis from the NAPLS2 study.

 Amruth Sagar Gadey - Master's student